Burn Smell at Unit

 Is it Safe to Suction Water with a Central Vacuum?

 Last week we vacuumed water that was on an area rug.
 Water started running out of one of the inlets.
 A week later we tried using the vacuum again and it works, however water ran out of the inlet again and I noticed a very musty smell coming from the inlet.
 Should we call for service, or is there a simple fix that we can do?
 Thank you.

-If water was vacuumied, suction whole paper towels through your central vacuum, until they come out dry.
+If water was vacuumed, suction whole paper towels through your central vacuum, until they come out dry.
 Then spray Lysol on a few more paper towels and run them through your system to try and disinfect the piping.
-You can ONLY suction water with a central vacuum system if you have a Preinlet Separator
+You can ONLY suction water with a central vacuum system if you have a Preinlet Separator.

 Is it Safe to Vacuum Baking Soda?